sahilsk11/dot/README.md

 I thought [macaroni art](https://macaroni-art.glitch.me/) and his [make a constellation](https://make-a-constellation.glitch.me/) projects were cool.
 The latter reminded me off a "connect the dots" sort of game, and I vibed with the idea.
 I thought it would be cool to re-create my childhood restaurant experiences of connecting the dots.

+## My take: How to Build a Circle

+My most creative way to get a circle to appear is make the user draw it.

+I debated a few options, including:
+ - printing the word "circle" on the screen
+ - pointing to a Wikipedia page on circles
+ - Pixel-by-pixel color flips to arrange a circle

+ In the end, I thought more critically about the purpose of this project.
+It is to highlight creativity, fun, and engineering talent as part of an application, so I settled for a canvas-based connect the dots method!

+ Plus, a little more experience with using HTML Canvas would probably come in handy.

 ## Development

 ![](img/take1.png)